Top 11 Ideas to Improve Employee Development & Growth

 A lack of development opportunities is the number one reason for employees to leave their place of work.
 This represents a huge cost for companies, and the real shame is that much of this turnover is preventable.
 Any business that cares about efficiency should be actively involved in adopting the employee development ideas most suited to their operations.

-We have narrowed down the top five employee development ideas to ensure that companies and their staff get the most out of employee development programs — as well as one crucial skill development step that every astute organization should take.
+We have narrowed down the top 11 employee development ideas to ensure that companies and their staff get the most out of employee development programs — as well as one crucial skill development step that every astute organization should take.

-Our Top Growth & Development Ideas for Employees
+Our Top Employee Development Ideas

 Idea 1: Leverage Employee Input

 Start off with meetings between the employee and their direct manager.
-This provides an opportunity to both gauge the progress of the worker in their role, and to hear their opinion about the areas in which they feel they could improve.
+This provides an opportunity to both gauge the progress of the worker in their role and to hear their opinion about the areas in which they feel they could improve.
 Once development needs are understood, the next step is to arrive at a set of professional goals for the employee.

 Idea 2: Use Learning as a Springboard